Ihtheram/Infosys-notes-and-demos/week-2/notes/React/react.md

 Since typescript is known for its static typing, when you setup react to work with Typescript, you also have to install the special types as we saw above, and we will see these soon

 # React Component Architecture
-a software architecture that focuses on breaking the application into inidividual functional or logical components
+a software architecture that focuses on breaking the application into inidividual functional or logical components.
 These components communicate with one another to create a larger application.
-These components should follow the Single Responsiblity Principle
+These components should follow the Single Responsiblity Principle.

 ## Single Responsibility Principle
-the programming principle that every module/component should have responsibility over a single part of the applications functionality

-Component based architecture helps ensure component resuability, and increased reliablity due to the reuse of existing components

-React follows Component Based Architecture, and you should design your components to use the Single Responsiblity Principle
+the programming principle that every module/component should have responsibility over a single part of the applications functionality.
+Component based architecture helps ensure component reusability, and increased reliablity due to the reuse of existing components.
+React follows Component Based Architecture, and you should design your components to use the Single Responsiblity Principle.

 ## Functional vs Class Components